PrestaShop/docs/src/content/1.7/modules/sample_modules/view-order-hooks-demo.md

 The module will add the following components:

  - User Signature card below the Customer card.
- - Package tracking card below the the card with 'Status', 'Documents',.. tabs.
- - Customer's review card below the Messages card
- - Other orders from this customer card at the bottom of the page
- - Previous / Next order buttons at the top of the Order page

 While creating these components you will learn how to: